 Bringing moves that can hit multiple targets is incredibly advantageous because you are effectively doubling a move's power.
 For example, Toxtricity's Overdrive and Discharge have the same 80 power, but Discharge will hit all targets (even allies).
 When using such moves, consider how your own Pokemon will handle it too.
 You can use this to your advantage to trigger a combo, such as Surfing your Coalossal to trigger Steam Engine.

 Ally Switch is a move which allows you to switch places with an opponent.
 You can use this move to reposition an ally who is about to be hit with a dangerous move.
 It can catch your opponent off-guard, and a surprising amount of Pokemon can learn this, such as Dragapult, Rotom, Togekiss, and more.

-Weather combinations are much more viable in doubles.
+Weather combinations are much more viable in double battles.
 Although it's possible to set up weather with Max Moves in singles, it's much more efficient to have another partner Pokemon to do it for you.
 This is one of the reasons why the Tyranitar + Excadrill combo is so popular right now.
 Consider creating a team that works around weather.